pdelteil/BugBountyReportTemplates/S3-Bucket-Listing.md

 # S3 bucket listing /download

 ## Summary
-It's possible to get a listing and download every file in the S3 bucket `terrain.flymaster.net`
+It's possible to get a listing and download every file in the S3 bucket `$DOMAIN`

 ## Steps To Reproduce